sgorsten/linalg/README.md

 * `rotation_quat(axis,angle)` constructs a quaternion of `angle` radians about the `axis` vector
 * `translation_matrix(translation)` constructs a transformation matrix which translates by vector `translation`
 * `rotation_matrix(rotation)` constructs a transformation matrix which rotates by quaternion `rotation`
+* `scaling_matrix(scaling)` constructs a transformation matrix which scales on the x, y, and z axes by the components of vector `scaling`
 * `pose_matrix(q,p)` constructs a transformation matrix which rotates by quaternion `q` and translates by vector `p`
 * `frustum_matrix(l,r,b,t,n,f)` constructs a transformation matrix which projects by a specified frustum
 * `perspective_matrix(fovy,aspect,n,f)` constructs a transformation matrix for a right handed perspective projection